-Of course, some people like to listen to music or maybe even an audio book, which is fine, too.
+Of course, some people like to listen to music or maybe even an audiobook, which is fine, too.
 In my own case, I am a firm believer in silence.
-The world is noisy enough and we are flooded with information enough already.
+The world is noisy enough, and we have flooded with information enough already.

-Get seated, set the time and/or distance, and off we go….no news,no distractions, just breathing in and breathing out, feel our heart and muscles respond.
+Get seated, set the time and/or distance, and off we go….no news, no distractions, just breathing in and breathing out, feel our heart and muscles respond.
 When you think about it, that is REAL LIFE.
-What is more simple than using our body and breathing rhythmically?
+What is simpler than using our body and breathing rhythmically?

 Is the Concept2 Worth Its Higher Price?

 For some people, the $900+ price tag may be a little expensive.
 However, you could always finance it by, for example, paying with PayPal over several months with little or no interest due.
 Needless to say, you could buy a cheaper rower, and there are some pretty good ones out there; however, they may not be as durable and trouble-free as the Concept 2.
 Plus, the manufacturer has an excellent reputation for taking care of its customers, should the need arise.

 The other alternative is to get a gym membership.
 These memberships vary in price and quality tremendously.
 And there are some excellent gyms and membership programs, should you choose that route.
 However, your yearly gym membership fee will probably cost the same as the Concept2 Model, which lasts for years!

 To sum up, here are its advantages and disadvantages

 Advantages of the Concept 2 Rower